KaneGreen/OSSCSH/README.md

 strict code audits.
 Do not use for serious purposes.

 ## Contribution
-1. Any contribution intentionally submitted for inclusion in openssl-src by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+1. Any contribution intentionally submitted for inclusion in this repository by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
 2. This code was not written by trained front-end programmers.
 If this code offends you, please forgive me.